MikkelScheike/cloudflare-worker-starter/README.md

 const result = await validateEmailLegitimacy('user@example.com', env);
 if (!result.isValid) {
   const userMessage = getEmailErrorMessage(result.reason);
 // Show friendly error: "Temporary email addresses are not allowed..."
+// Note: Short but valid domains (like a.co) are accepted.
 }
 ```